 The Tudaya 2 Hydro plant has been commercially operating since March 2014.
-At present, Tudaya 2 Hydro sells energy under the FIT mechanism through a Renewable Energy Supply Agreement (RESA) with Davao del Sur Electric Cooperative, and through a REPA with Transco.
+At present, Tudaya 2 Hydro sells energy under the FIT mechanism through a REPA with Transco, following the commencement of the commercial operations of the WESM in Mindanao last January 2023.